 - Check out all the public Facebook stories directly relating to the proposal with #remarkablesnationalpark

 - Share your own stories and photos on your own channels.
 Don’t forget to include the hashtag!

 - Write to local news papers showing your support.

 If you support the proposal we encourage you to contact your local Mayor or Councillors and ensure that they are supporting the National Park.
 Write to the Conservation Minister, and your MP’s to ask for their support.
 Here’s some email addresses to get you started:

-- Hon Maggie Barry, Conservation Minister
+- Hon Eugenie Sage, Conservation Minister

 - Ms Jacqui Dean, MP for Waitaki, National Party